A Suicide Bomber Driving An Ambulance Has Killed Dozens Of People In Kabul

 Images emerged on social media of thick clouds of smoke rising above the city center.

-Dejan Panic, who works in Afghanistan for the Italian aid group Emergency, described the attack as a "massacre".
+Dejan Panic, who works in Afghanistan for the Italian aid group Emergency, described the attack as a "massacre."

 The group said on Twitter that more than 50 people had been brought to its hospital.